thomasabishop/eolas/zk/Voltage.md

 tags: [physics, electricity]
 ---

-## Difference of potential and the tranfer of energy
+## Difference of potential and the transfer of energy

 We noted in the discussion of
 [current](Current.md) that current